 Despite the tremendous challenges MHCFI faced since the revolution, we are proud to say that we managed not only to maintain but also to expand our sustainability reporting efforts.
 Like most companies, however, we are able to report only partially on some of the GRI indicators.
-We have highlighted these indicators in a summary disclosure table at the end of this report, and we hope to be able to report on them more systematically by the next report in 2016.
+We have highlighted these indicators in a summary disclosure table at the end of this report, and we hope to be able to report on them more systematically by the next report, in 2016.
 Nevertheless, this is unlikely to pose problems for future performance comparisons for two main reasons.
 First, the report labels estimates as such and explains the basis upon which we arrived at them.
 Second, we have not undergone any major re-statements of information provided in earlier reports.
-The only significant change from previous reporting periods in this regard lies perhaps in the fact that we have expanded our reporting initiative by providing more detailed information in several fields including Energy consumption and Gender representation.
+The only significant change from previous reporting periods lies perhaps in the fact that we have upgraded our reporting initiative from level C to level B.

 Furthermore, although our sustainability case requires rather straightforward measurements, a number of environmental indicators require capacities we have not yet acquired.
-Nevertheless, in comparison to previous reports, environmental data has been expanded.
+Nevertheless, in comparison to previous reports, environmental data has been expanded to some degree.
 This includes the steps taken to counter any negative effects of MHCFI operations on the environment.

-Information disclosed on employee movement inside the company has also been greatly expanded compared to previous reports.
-The hiring and resignation disclosure is more detailed.
-Likewise, information on employee training conducted in 2013/2014 is also more detailed.
+Information disclosed on employee movement inside the company has been greatly expanded, compared to previous reports.
+The hiring and resignation disclosure is more detailed, and includes more information.
+Likewise, information on employee training conducted in 2013/2014 is more detailed.